kasterma/drlnd-collab-compet/README.md

 2. logging level sqlalchemy not read; qualname in logging.yaml not working
 3. git diff stash@{0}
 4. expand use of config.py to all modules

+1. simplify loading data
+2. combine code
+3. saving models intermediate

+4. on hover get info on what you are pointing to
+5. analysis tools